stereosuper/stereorepo/packages/sac/src/components/README.md

 // ❌ import sac from '@stereorepo/sac';

 // We will then deconstruct sac to get our SuperComponents.
-// Remember that our useful functions are available with deconstructing...
-// in case you need some of them too import { query, useSacVanilla, useSuperWindow } from '@stereorepo/sac';
+// Remember that our useful functions are available with deconstructing... just in case you need some of them too import { query, useSacVanilla, useSuperWindow } from '@stereorepo/sac';

-// ⚠️ query is a useful function
+// 👉 query is a useful function
-// ⚠️ superWindow is a superComponent
+// 👉 superWindow is a superComponent

 // Init SuperComponents
 useSacVanilla();
 useSuperWindow();

-// Access SuperComponents
 // All our SuperComponents are scoped into the window
 // It ensures that you'll have only one instance of each declared 👌
 // window.$stereorepo.superWindow;
 ```

 > 🚨 **Wait**
-> Under the hood all of our superComponents are made with es6 classes, thus you can extend your own classes with those to make specific awesome things ! 💪
+> Under the hood all of our SuperComponents are made with es6 classes, thus you can extend your own classes with those to make specific awesome things ! 💪

-## Work with Vue.js
+## Working with Vue.js 😏

-You can use some of our SuperComponent with Vue.js.
-In order to do that you'll need to use specific versions of them like `superWindowVue` instead of `superWindow`.
+You can use some of our SuperComponents with Vue.js.
+In order to do that you'll need to use specific initializing function like `useSuperWindowVue` instead of `useSuperWindow`.

 Example: